 A permaculture food forest is a low maintenance, sustainable and productive garden of trees, shrubs, herbs, vines and perennial vegetables, based on the natural systems found in forests.

-We began planting a food forest at CommonWealth three years ago, and are continuing to expand and develop it.
+We began planting a food forest at CommonWealth several years ago, and are continuing to expand and develop it.
 Elia will start with an introduction to Food Forest design, then we’ll roll up our sleeves and plant the next round of trees, berries and other perennials.

 Did you know there are over 4000 species of bees in North America?
 Many of them are right here in our own back yard!
 Bees provide better pollination than any other type of insect.
 Bees are present in our landscapes, sipping nectar, gathering pollen and constructing nests.
 Come explore how to attract native bees to your garden, build a bee nest box and release live native bees in the CommonWealth pollinator garden.

 Instructor: Jody Lesch, Garden School coordinator and resident “Bug Lady”